Kyle Whittingham: Playing career

-Whittingham played linebacker for the BYU Cougars from 1978 to 1981.
-In 1981, he earned first-team all-WAC and WAC Defensive Player of the Year honors.
-Whittingham was also named the defensive MVP of the 1981 Holiday Bowl.
-He played in all of the first four Holiday Bowls.
-In his first appearance, he played as a running back and the other three as a linebacker, during which he recorded 27 tackles.
+A graduate of Provo High School, Whittingham was all-state at linebacker and fullback and earned two letters in baseball for the Bulldogs.
+He remained in Provo and played college football for the Brigham Young University (BYU) Cougars from 1978 through 1981.
+His father, Fred, was BYU's linebacker coach, and later the defensive coordinator, under longtime head coach LaVell Edwards.
+In his senior season in 1981, he was the WAC Defensive Player of the Year, and the defensive MVP of the Holiday Bowl.
+Whittingham played in the first four Holiday Bowls; he was a running back as a freshman in the inaugural and a linebacker in the next three, during which he recorded 27 tackles.
 In 2009, he was inducted into the Holiday Bowl Hall of Fame.

-He graduated from BYU in 1981 and went on to play linebacker for the Denver Gold and New Orleans Breakers of the USFL and the Calgary Stampeders of the CFL.
+Whittingham graduated from BYU in 1981 and went on to play linebacker for the Denver Gold and New Orleans Breakers of the USFL and the Calgary Stampeders of the CFL.
 He also played for the Los Angeles Rams' replacement squad in 1987.

 Coaching career

 Early coaching career

 Whittingham became a graduate assistant for BYU during the 1985 and 1986 seasons.
 In 1987, Whittingham was named defensive coordinator at the College of Eastern Utah.
-He coached there for a season before taking a job at Idaho State.
-After five seasons with Idaho State, Whittingham joined the Utah staff as defensive line coach, working alongside his father, Fred Whittingham.
+He coached there for a season before taking a job at Idaho State University (ISU).
+After five seasons at ISU, Whittingham joined the Utah staff as defensive line coach, working alongside his father, Fred.
 In the 1995 season, Whittingham replaced his father as the defensive coordinator, who had been hired as the linebackers coach for the Oakland Raiders.
-Whittingham remained the defensive coordinator for ten years, serving under both Ron McBride and Meyer, until being named head coach in 2004.
+Whittingham remained the defensive coordinator for ten years, serving under both Ron McBride and Urban Meyer, until being named head coach in 2004.

 Head coaching career

 The 2004 season ended with Utah becoming the first BCS non-AQ conference team to make a BCS bowl game, the Fiesta Bowl.
-After winning the Fiesta Bowl, the Utes' overall record improved to 12–0.
-After the 2004 season, the Utes lost junior starting quarterback Alex Smith to the NFL and head coach Urban Meyer who left to the University of Florida.
-After the regular season, and before the Fiesta Bowl, Whittingham was offered the head coaching job at Utah and also the head coaching job at his alma mater, Brigham Young University.
+After winning the Fiesta Bowl, the Utes' overall record improved to 12–0 under the leadership of junior starting quarterback Alex Smith (in his final season before declaring for the NFL draft) and head coach Urban Meyer, who announced his departure to the University of Florida in December 2004.
+After the regular season, and before the Fiesta Bowl, Whittingham was offered the head coaching job at Utah and also the head coaching job at his alma mater, BYU.
 After struggling with the decision for four days he chose the Utes.
-Because Urban Meyer had already officially accepted the head coaching job at Florida before the Fiesta Bowl, Whittingham and Meyer acted as co-head coaches of the 2005 Fiesta Bowl.
-Utah and the NCAA credit the Fiesta Bowl to both Meyer and Whittingham.
+Because Meyer had already accepted the head coaching job at Florida before the Fiesta Bowl, Whittingham and Meyer acted as co-head coaches of the 2005 Fiesta Bowl.
+Utah and the NCAA credit the Fiesta Bowl win to both Meyer and Whittingham.